pagkly/Zed/Investopedia3/Financial Accounting Standards Board (FASB).md

 ### FASB vs. IASB

-The London-based International Accounting Standards Board (IASB), founded in 2001 to replace an older standards organization, is responsible for the [International Financial Reporting Standards (IFRS)](https://www.investopedia.com/terms/i/ifrs.asp), which are now used in many countries throughout the world.
+The London-based International Accounting Standards Board (IASB), founded in 2001 to replace an older standards organization, is responsible for the [[International Financial Reporting Standards (IFRS)]](https://www.investopedia.com/terms/i/ifrs.asp), which are now used in many countries throughout the world.
 In recent years, the FASB has been working with the IASB on an initiative to improve financial reporting and the comparability of financial reports globally.